glpi-project/doc/source/modules/assets/tabs/os.rst

 .. note::

-   The creation and management of the titles for operating systems is located in the menu `Configuration > Drop-downs > Operating systems`.
+   The creation and management of the titles for operating systems is located in the menu `Setup > Drop-downs > Operating systems`.

    .. image:: /modules/assets/images/os_dropdown.png
       :alt: Screen of titles definition for operating systems